 In addition to the usual brightness and power control functions, they allow the creation of playlists and automated programs to play content at specific dates and times.
 Asynchronous players usually have specific control software to be able to program their advanced functions, compatible with multiple types of image and video files (jpg, png, tif, gif, avi, wmv, mp4, etc.).

 Some asynchronous player models can incorporate specific functions for network control, sensor control and control of electronics, and even with video ports for synchronous mode operation.

-In LED screens, the Synchronous system refers to the system by which an external source is necessary.
-This means, that the screen integrates a digital video or data input on which it is necessary to connect a video source player.
+In LED screens, the Synchronous system is an external system.
+This means, that the screen integrates a digital video or data input which is then connected to the video source player.

-Synchronous systems use a small element called a signal converting card or Sending Card.
+Synchronous systems use an element called a signal converting card or Sending Card.
 This card performs the conversion of the HDMI or DVI input image signal and converts it so that the LED screen can reproduce it.
-This element, although of very small dimensions has to be located between the reproductive system and the LED screen.
+This element, although very small, has to be placed between the content player and the LED screen.